 Marker - The <mrk> element delimits a section of text that has special meaning, such as a terminological unit, a proper name, an item that should not be modified, etc. It can be used for various processing tasks.
 For example: to indicate to a Machine Translation tool proper names that should not be translated; for terminology verification; to mark suspect expressions after a grammar checking.
 The <mrk> element is usually not generated by the extraction tool and it is not part of the tags used to merge the XLIFF file back into its original format.
 The required mtype attribute specifies what is being delimited; e.g. "abbrev" for an abbreviation.
-The optional ts attribute was DEPRECATED in XLIFF 1.1.
-The optional comment attribute allow a free-form comment to be entered.
+The optional mtype attribute allow a free-form comment to be entered.
 A list of values for the mtype attribute is provided by this specification.
-The <mrk> element can be used to delimit segments as described in the Segmentation section.
+The mtype element can be used to delimit segments as described in the Segmentation section.